Dumitru Corbea: Transnistria and postwar rise

 While in Transnistria, Corbea and Mănescu observed traces of The Holocaust in Ukraine, and also helped rescue a Komsomol youth, Viktor Hanko, by forging his identity papers.
 Corbea himself tried to publish a new selection of his poems, as Candele păgâne ("Pagan Candles").
-It was scheduled for publication in early 1943, "but the fascist military censorship had it banned."
+It was scheduled for publication in early 1943, but, according to one of his official biographies, "the fascist military censorship had it banned."
 In mid-1943, he visited the dying Lovinescu at a hospital in Bucharest, overcoming political differences that had caused them to drift apart from each other.
 In one of his autobiographic fragments, Corbea claimed to have gone into hiding, and to have assisted in helping Romanians desert on the Eastern Front.
 During the Soviet push-back in December 1943, he was called up for active duty alongside other communists kept under observation, and prepared to be sent into Crimea.
 He was instead moved to Odesa, which was facing a Soviet breakthrough in early 1944.
 Here, he and his garrison were commandeered by the Wehrmacht and made to dig trenches at Mannheim.
 According to his own recollections, he was wounded in the Soviet attack, then, in the confusion, had to kill off German officers who wanted him and his comrades shot as deserters; a Romanian colonel nearly had him shot for insubordination, but then changed his mind.
 Stopped by the Wehrmacht from crossing the Dniester Estuary, he made his way into a heavily shelled Odesa, and managed to catch the last ship sailing out to Sulina.
 Corbea also reports having seen Romanian war crimes—perpetrated against deserters and civilians alike.

 By the time of Cobzaru's return to Bucharest, southern Romania was being regularly bombed from the air.
 The ICS had him relocated to Pucheni, which was insufficiently protected.
 In spring 1944, he escaped with his life when a bomb landed on his house and failed to explode; he was afterward granted a new home, in Naipu, while Corina was similarly sheltered in Hălchiu.
 Dumitru continued to live at their old apartment in Bucharest, but making it seem to the Siguranța that the place was uninhabited.
 He claims to have helped plan the anti-fascist coup of August 23 by storing weapons and ammunition, and thus by serving the Romanian resistance network in both Bucharest and Hălchiu.
 He then hid out with one of his sisters, Eramonda Hușneac, in Lugoj.
 He had to leave the town in a hurry when his brother-in-law threatened to denounce him as a "Bolshevik", and was helped on his way back to Bucharest by a Jewish girl, Irma Cohn.